akakak0796/OopSss/U2U_SOLARIS_STOP_GAME_INTEGRATION.md

 ## ✅ **U2U Solaris Mainnet Configuration Updated**

-SlitherFi is now fully configured to use **U2U Solaris Mainnet** with the correct network details!
+OopSss is now fully configured to use **U2U Solaris Mainnet** with the correct network details!

 ### 🌐 **Network Configuration**